-Cameron serves on the boards of Cloudmark, SEVEN Networks, Symplified, Topsy and Continuuity.
-He also acts as Ignition observer on the board of Splunk (SPLK).
-He previously served on the boards of Zenprise (acquired by Citrix Systems), Azaleos (acquired by Avanade), Likewise Software (acquired by EMC), Consera (acquired by Hewlett-Packard), Rendition Networks (acquired by Opsware) and RLX Technologies (acquired by Hewlett-Packard).
-Cameron also serves on the Board of WildTangent.
+Cameron serves on the boards of Cloudmark, Cask and Tempered Networks.
+He previously served on the boards of Topsy (acquired by Apple), Zenprise (acquired by Citrix Systems), Azaleos (acquired by Avanade), Likewise Software (acquired by EMC), Consera (acquired by Hewlett-Packard), Rendition Networks (acquired by Opsware) and RLX Technologies (acquired by Hewlett-Packard).
+He also acted as Ignition observer on the board of Splunk (SPLK).
+Cameron also serves on the Board of WildTangent and Seeq.

 Cameron received a BA degree from the University of California at Berkeley.